 Routine consultations for patients, who are unable to attend the surgery during the advertised weekday hours, can also be arranged for a Saturday morning.
 Please contact reception to book.
 These appointments must be booked during the previous week.
 It should be noted that it will not be possible to take blood samples or carry out diagnostic tests which are normally carried out by the practice nurse during these appointments, as there will not be a nurse on duty.

 The doctors will be pleased to talk to you on the telephone if you have a problem.
 The receptionists have been asked not to interrupt consultations except in an emergency.
-Usually the doctors will be available to take telephone calls between 11:15 and 11:30 and you can book a telephone appointment for the doctor to contact you during afternoon session, but we are unable to guarantee a specific time for the call due to the nature of the doctor's commitments.
+Usually the doctors will be available to take telephone calls after morning surgery and you can book a telephone appointment for the doctor to contact you during afternoon session, but we are unable to guarantee a specific time for the call due to the nature of the doctor's commitments.
 You can also contact the doctors by email on the addresses located under their names on the staff page.
 Please do not email the doctors with prescription requests or asking for Fitness to Work notes, these should be requested through the Prescription request service or the Reception team.
 The doctors will respond as soon as it is practicable to do so.
 Please note the email service should not be used for urgent clinical contact with the practice.
 If your contact is of an urgent nature please contact the practice by telephone on 01993 831061 or if during Out of Hours please contact 111.

 The practice nurses work in the treatment room and are available for consultation without prior booking Monday to Friday 08:30 - 10:30 and 16:00 - 18:00.
 The Practice nurses also offer pre-bookable appointments please contact reception on 01993 831061 for further details or to book an appointment.
 PLEASE NOTE with effect from 15th April 2019 the Practice Nurses will have a pre-bookable appointment most mornings at 8.15am Monday to Friday and the last booking in time for evening surgery will be 17.50pm.